Harpoon: Generalised Manifold Guidance for Conditional Tabular Diffusion¶

 Highlights & Insights¶

-- "Train Once, Any Constraint": Training an unconditional model and adding arbitrary constraints at inference time represents an ideal paradigm for conditional generation.
-Harpoon demonstrates that this is feasible for tabular data with theoretical guarantees.
+- "Train once, any constraint": Training an unconditional model and adding arbitrary constraints at inference time is the ideal paradigm for conditional generation.
+Harpoon proves this is feasible and theoretically grounded for tabular data.

 Limitations & Future Work¶

-- The orthogonal projection guarantee holds strictly only as \(\bar{\alpha}_t \to 1\); deviations may occur at larger timesteps in practice.
+- The orthogonal projection guarantee strictly holds only as \(\bar{\alpha}_t \to 1\); deviations may occur at large timesteps.

-- The guidance strength \(\eta\) requires tuning.
+- Guidance strength \(\eta\) requires manual tuning.

 Related Work & Insights¶